Regularized universal topological markers for Dirac systems: Disorder effect on the universal topological markers

 \subsection{Class BDI in one dimension}

 For symmetry class BDI in 1D, we consider the extended SSH model.
 The disordered Hamiltonian with next-nearest couplings can be expressed as \cite{Song2014PRBp224203}

 where the parameters are set to be $t_{0,i}=m+\Omega\omega_i$, $t_{1,i}=t_1+\frac{\Omega}{2}\omega_i$, and $t_{2,i}=t_2$.
-Here, $c^\dagger_{i,A(B)}$ and $c_{i,A(B)}$ are the creation and annihilation operators at site $i$ for A(B) sub-lattice, respectively.
+Here, $c^\dagger_{i,A(B)}$ and $c_{i,A(B)}$ are the creation and annihilation operators at site $i$ for the A(B) sublattice, respectively.
 The parameter $\Omega$ represents the disorder strength and $\omega_i$ is a random number distributes uniformly in $[-\frac{1}{2},\frac{1}{2}]$.
-For the clean system ($\Omega=0$), the phase diagram with respect to $m$ and $t_2$ by fixing $t_1=1.0$ is illustrated in Fig. \ref{fig:extended-ssh-disorder}(a), which is obtained by averaging all the local markers with a lattice size of 500 unite cells.
+For the clean system ($\Omega=0$), the phase diagram with respect to $m$ and $t_2$ by fixing $t_1=1.0$ is illustrated in Fig. \ref{fig:extended-ssh-disorder}(a), which is obtained by averaging all the markers with a lattice size of 500 unit cells.
 It describes the phase diagram of the extended SSH model properly \cite{Song2014PRBp224203}.

-The phase diagram with respect to $m$ and $\Omega$ is illustrated in Fig. \ref{fig:extended-ssh-disorder}(b).
+The phase diagram with respect to $m$ and $\Omega$ at fixed parameters $t_1=1.0$ and $t_2=-2.0$ is illustrated in Fig. \ref{fig:extended-ssh-disorder}(b).
+We observe that the averaged value of these topological markers remains quantized in the yellow ($\bar{C}=2.0$) and green ($\bar{C}=1.0$) areas, demonstrating robustness against weak disorder.
+This agrees with earlier findings showing that the averaged marker is robust against weak disorder that alters the nonzero elements of the pristine Hamiltonian.
+Such robustness has been proven analytically via perturbation theory and discussed extensively for various symmetry classes in Ref.~\cite{Oliveira2024PRBp94202}.
+From this phase diagram, we also observe a smooth crossover between these quantized regions, which is consistent with previous studies \cite{Song2014PRBp224203,Oliveira2024PRBp94202}.
 For a detailed inspection on the influence of disorder on the global topological invariant and the phase transition induced by disorder, we consider two lines $m=0.5$ and $m=-3$, indicated in Fig. \ref{fig:extended-ssh-disorder}(b).
 The former one undergoes $\bar{C}=2\rightarrow \bar{C}=1\rightarrow \bar{C}=0$ if we gradually increase the disorder strength $\Omega$.
-While the latter one undergoes $\bar{C}=0\rightarrow \bar{C}=1\rightarrow \bar{C}=0$, which indicates a topological Anderson phase transition in the extended SSH model \cite{Li2009Prl,Song2014PRBp224203,LiCA20prl}.
+In contrast, the latter one undergoes $\bar{C}=0\rightarrow \bar{C}=1\rightarrow \bar{C}=0$, which indicates a topological Anderson phase transition in the extended SSH model \cite{Li2009Prl,Song2014PRBp224203,LiCA20prl}.